 What Can I Do with an Associate Degree in Library Science?

 An associate's degree in library science could lead to a number of career and educational opportunities.
 Read on to find out more the career paths one might forge after earning this 2-year degree.
-Schools offering Education degrees can also be found in these popular choices.
+Schools offering Archival Studies degrees can also be found in these popular choices.

 Associate's Degree in Library Science